In this post

 If you want structured support, Sunbytes Compliance Readiness helps you build an evidence pack and a prioritised remediation roadmap aligned with Article 21.

-What Does NIS2 Article 21 Require?
+What does NIS2 Article 21 require?

 Article 21 requires “appropriate and proportionate” cybersecurity risk-management measures and the ability to demonstrate those measures are working in practice.